Sold everywhere:

 • Whether damage has been done to the house

-• Whether the tenants can live there indefinitely
+• Whether the tenants are able to live there indefinitely

-Like all house sales, the market conditions will make a difference to the price you could reasonably expect on the open market.
-You should ask your valuer for an in-depth explanation if you have any questions about the figure they’ve decided on.
+You should ask your valuer for an in-depth explanation about the figure they’ve decided on.

 Research the rights of everyone involved